rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/april.md

 #### Bugfixes

-* When you clone a package that has the **Run command from bash shell** checkbox selected for a build, the **Run command from bash shell** checkbox gets de-selected in the cloned package.
+* When you clone a package that has the **Run command from bash shell** checkbox selected, the **Run command from bash shell** checkbox gets de-selected in the cloned package.
 This issue is fixed.

 * Following fixes are done to the install script while [onboarding a device](/3_how-tos/32_device-management/321_onboarding-a-device/) to the rapyuta.io console.
     * Virtualenv creation failure due to user's pip configuration at **$HOME/.pip/pip.conf**